mmontesinosanmartin/itoiz_article/README.md

 # Supplementary materials: Using RGISTools to estimate the water levels in reservoirs, lakes, or floods

-This repository provides the auxiliary data-sets and R code to reproduce the analysis in the paper:
+This repository provides data-sets and R codes to reproduce the analysis in the paper:
 _"Using RGISTools to estimate the water levels in reservoirs, lakes, or floods"_ (Pérez-Goya et al., 2020a)